 Joanie: Mom!
 This is my sex talk!

 Fringe reveals that Peter Bishop's form of "the talk" involved Walter doing some father-son bonding over a nude jigsaw puzzle of Miss July and using it as an opportunity to explain human anatomy.

 Subverted on a Halloween episode of That's So Raven.
 Corey thinks he's too old to go trick-or-treating with his father, which prompts this exchange:

 In the calypso song "Man Piaba," made famous by Harry Belafonte, the narrator is a young man trying to find out about sex; however, all the adults he ask get flustered and end up lapsing into gibberish when they try to answer.
 The song's end reveals that he lived to be 93 without ever losing his virginity or even learning what sex was.

 In thisWondermark, a father tree gives his embarrassed son a talk about pollination.
 (Or "bee-pokin,'" as you kids would call it.)
 The strip's even titled "In which a Tree gets the Talk."

 Subverted in Calvin and Hobbes in which whenever Calvin asks his dad where babies come from, his dad always messes with him, coming up with ridiculous answers, such as him being dropped down the chimney by a pterodactyl (Calvin thinks that's cool), or a construction kit that was bought on sale.
-To be fair, Calvin is only six years old.
+Calvin is only six years old.